Josip Mihalović: Bishop and cardinal

-Before the 1881 Croatian parliamentary election, Mihalović opposed the election of the clergy to the Parliament of Croatia, this was especially directed against the clergy involved with the opposition.
+Before the 1881 Croatian parliamentary election, Mihalović opposed the election of the clergy to the Parliament of Croatia, this was primarily directed against the clergy involved with the opposition.
 Also, Mihalović, at the request of a Hungarian episcopate to secede Međimurje to them, allowed preaching in the Hungarian language in Čakovec.
 Nevertheless, Mihalović stood for the Croatian interests as well, when he supported the annexation of the Military Frontier (1881) and Bosnia and Herzegovina (1878) by Croatia.

 Bishops Mihalović, Haulik and Strossmayer have been very active in promoting church, social, cultural and political life.
-Mihalović was mostly oriented to church life, especially to the education of young seminarians.
-In 1878, he initiated the establishment of a male seminary and gymnasium in Zagreb.
+Mihalović mainly was oriented to church life, especially to the education of young seminarians.
+In 1878, he established a male seminary and gymnasium in Zagreb.
 In addition, he gave financial support for four canons for the students in the seminary.
 Mihalović appointed Juraj Posilović to the position of editor of the Zagreb Catholic paper (ZKL; 1872–1875).
-In 1874, Posilović became a regular lecturer at the Theological Faculty of the University of Franz Joseph I. He remained lecturer until his appointment as Bishop of Senj-Modruš.
-During this period, ZKL published several professional discussions on the occasion of the First Vatican Council including the famous constitution Eternal Shepherd (Vječni pastir, i. e.
-Pastor Aeternus), which contains the definition of papal infallibility.
+In 1874, Posilović became a regular lecturer at the Theological Faculty of the University of Franz Joseph I. He remained a lecturer until he was appointed Bishop of Senj-Modruš.
+During this period, ZKL published several professional discussions on the occasion of the First Vatican Council, including the famous constitution Eternal Shepherd (Vječni pastir, ie, Pastor Aeternus), which contains the definition of papal infallibility.
 Liberals accused Jesuits of being the constitution's real authors, which resulted in many priests, bishops and ZKL having to protect them.
 ZKL also reported that bishop Strossmayer (active member of the liberal People's Party) published parliamentary regulations in his journal, thus accepting them.

 1880 reconstruction of the Cathedral

-One of Mihalović's greatest accomplishments was the restoration of the Zagreb Cathedral.
+One of Mihalović's greatest accomplishments was the Zagreb Cathedral restoration.
 In 1874, bishop Strossmayer, who had large estates throughout Slavonia, started collecting funds for the Cathedral reconstruction.
 One of the promoters of reconstitution was also Josip Stadler.
 Reconstruction was interrupted on 9 November 1880 by a 6.3 magnitude earthquake that struck Zagreb.
 Although only one person was killed in the earthquake, it destroyed or damaged many buildings, including the cathedral.
-From a total of 32 altars, only 3 were kept after renovation.
+Of the 32 altars, only three were kept after renovation.
 After the earthquake, the reconstruction of the cathedral was conducted between 1880 and 1902 in the neo-Gothic style by the architect Hermann Bollé with funds provided by Izidor Kršnjavi.